medvedevgroup/SibeliaZ/README.md

 Skipping the alignment
 ----------------------
-To skip the alignment and only output coordinates of the blocks, use the switch
+To skip the alignment and only output the coordinates of the blocks, use the switch

 	-n

 Threads number
 --------------
-The maximum number of thread for SibeliaZ to use.
+The maximum number of threads for SibeliaZ to use.
 This parameter is set by

 	-t <integer>

-By default SibeliaZ tries to use as much threads as possible.
+By default, SibeliaZ tries to use as many threads as possible.
 You can limit this number by using the above switch.
 Note that different stages of the pipeline have different scalabilities.
-TwoPaCo will not use more than 16 threads, while graph analyzer sibeliaz-lcb and the global aligner will use as much as possible.
+TwoPaCo will not use more than 16 threads, while graph analyzer sibeliaz-lcb and the global aligner will use as many as possible.

 Memory allocation
 -----------------